MateoGlzAlon/documentation-crowdfunding-fontys-project/docs/Docker/brigde_config.md

 ## 3. Verify the Network Exists

-Check that your newly created network, `docker_network_crowdfund`, is in the list of available networks.
+Check that your newly created network, `<network_name>`, is in the list of available networks.